klaytn/klaytn-service-sdk/packages/oracles-starter-kit/README.md

 First, we will need to set environment variables.
 We can do so by using below commands.

-Use `console.log(getVariables)` to fetch the environment variables.
+Use `console.log(OracleSDK.getVariables())` to fetch the environment variables.
 This are retrieved from .env file of package in node_modules.

 Use below command to set the environment variables.
 Explaination of each variable can be found below.
 ```
-setVariables({
+OracleSDK.setVariables({
     BAOBAB_RPC_URL: 'https://api.baobab.klaytn.net:8651',
     PRIVATE_KEY: 'Private key here',
     AUTO_FUND: true,